preloader

 payload:

-You’ll notice that it is of importance that contentType and schemaFormat property should be defined according to the Avro format.
-In this GitHub repository same folder, you’ll also find the user-signedup.avsc file defining the User record type like below:
+You’ll notice that it is important that the contentType and schemaFormat properties should be defined according to the Avro format.
+In this GitHub repository, in the same folder, you’ll also find the user-signedup.avsc file defining the User record type like below:

 {